miasma-rb/miasma/README.md

 allows Miasma to hop APIs under the hood to expand `ThinModels` as shown above.

-## Supported
+## Current status

 Miasma is currently under active development and is in a beta state.
-The models are still being filled out as well as the specific provider APIs.
+Models are still being implemented and spec coverage is following closely behind the model completions.

-### Providers
+### Currently Supported Providers

 * AWS
 * Rackspace